PeterEngler/gemma.cpp/README.md

 Vandevenne, Luca Versari, Martin Bruse, Phil Culliton, Sami Boukortt, Thomas Fischbacher and Zoltan Szabadka.
 It was removed in 2025-09.

-Gemma-2 support was implemented in June/July 2024 with the help of several people.
+Gemma 2 support was implemented in June/July 2024 with the help of several people including Daniel Keysers and Phil Culliton.

 PaliGemma support was implemented in September 2024 with contributions from Daniel Keysers.

+Gemma 3 support was implemented in January-March 2025 with contributions from Daniel Keysers and Phil Culliton.

 [Jan Wassenberg](mailto:janwas@google.com) has continued to contribute many improvements, including major gains in efficiency, since the initial release.

+[Phil Culliton](mailto:philculliton@google.com) has worked on model releases, eval and validation, GTM, and quantization, since the initial release.

 This is not an officially supported Google product.